 De-sulfurization (SO2, SO3)

-In 2005 a European standard, EN 14181 was introduced which provides a formal quality assurance procedure to be applied tom CEMS installations.
+In 2005, the European standard EN 14181 was introduced, which provides a formal quality assurance procedure to be applied to CEMS installations.

-EN14181 defines three Quality Assurance Levels – QAL1, QAL2 and QAL3 – and an Annual Surveillance Test (AST).
-In general a QAL2 certification is required which means regular in-situ calibration of the CEMs equipment.
+The EN14181 standard defines three Quality Assurance Levels – QAL1, QAL2 and QAL3 – and an Annual Surveillance Test (AST).
+In general, a QAL2 certification is required, which means regular in-situ calibration of the CEMs equipment.